ddday/Eslyium-Cogs/README.md

 # Eslyium-Cogs
-Cogs Made By Eslyium And Or Others together.
+Cogs Made By Eslyium And Or Others together
 For Red-DiscordBot